 Where to Put Your Cat's Litter Box?

 Location, location, location—it matters for cats, too!
 Choose a peaceful spot away from their food and water bowls.
-Cats appreciate a bit of solitude when they're attending to their business, so a quiet corner or a low-traffic room is ideal for training cats to use litter box without accidents.
+Cats appreciate a bit of solitude when they're attending to their business, so a quiet corner or a low-traffic room is ideal for training cats to use a litter box without accidents.

 Common Cat Litter Box Training Problems: